No Hanging Sleeves Needed!

 We hope the following ideas will help you think of a creative ways to hang your quilts.
 They’re all inexpensive and fairly easy to do, too.

 No wall space?
 Hang a quilt over the back of a door using an embroidery hoop and an over-the-door wreath hanger.
-Learn more at Glo in the Dark Quilting.
+From Glo in the Dark Quilting.

 Affix drawer knobs to the wall and hang quilts with rope, ribbon, or pretty cords.
 From Old Village Cryer.